Color-Printer/pkmn-route-rando/README.md

 Inspired by stump's Pokémon Red/Blue Key Item Randomizer: https://github.com/stump/keyrand (pieces of the patcher code were shamelessly lifted from there)

-CURRENTLY MAPPING OUT LOGIC: up to the N/S Underground Path past Route 5
+CURRENTLY MAPPING OUT LOGIC: up to S.S.
+Anne

 ## HOW TO USE
 Don't.
 It doesn't even randomize everything yet.
 You can currently, however, run "patcher.py [rom filname] [flags]" to implement some map changes and randomize set item groups (see Flags below) up until Route 5.
 There is no completion logic applied here yet, however. **The program only accepts unaltered UE region Pokemon Red or Blue games!**